Michael-Panunto/logfile-highlight/README.md

 # logfile-highlight
-Highlight a portion of the log and choose a colour, the program will also find and highlight each other occurrence in that same colour.
-There are 3 separate colour to help with debugging.
+Highlight a portion of the log and choose a colour, the program will also find and highlight every other occurrence in that same colour.
+There are 8 separate colours to help with debugging.

 ### Using the program: